 There’s a lot of information in Yves Rocher’s animal testing policy.
 But the part I want to focus on is the section I highlighted above where Yves Rocher mentions distributing its products in China.

-Because all imported cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Because most imported cosmetics sold in stores in mainland China are required by law to be tested on animals.

 Is Yves Rocher Sold in China?

 Yves Rocher admits in their policy that they are selling in China.
 And, as a result, “Chinese authorities may decide, completely unilaterally, to test cosmetic products themselves, regardless of the brand, prior to distribution in their territory.”

 Because of Yves Rocher’s decision to import and sell in mainland China stores, they must consent and pay to have their products tested on animals.
 That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although Yves Rocher may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order for them to sell in China.

 Many truly cruelty-free brands have chosen not to sell their products in China because of the country’s animal testing laws.
 Unfortunately, Yves Rocher refuses to do the same and has decided to put profits before the welfare of animals.

 To sum up, by choosing to sell in mainland China, Yves Rocher must have their products tested on animals.
 Therefore I would not consider Yves Rocher to be a cruelty-free brand.